 There are many citation styles, publication manuals, and handbooks for proper English usage that students and researchers in a wide variety of disciplines use.
 This guide lists a selection of print manuals and online resources that will help you construct and write a research paper and cite your sources.
-If the print style manual or grammar guide you are looking for is not listed, please consult the Suffolk University Library Catalog to check for it.
+If the print style manual or grammar guide you are looking for is not listed, please use the Suffolk University Library Catalog to check for it.

 We have many editions of the revised "Strunk & White," too.

-And, just for fun....If you would like to see Ms. Kalman's rather strange (if delightful) video homage to Strunk & White, click the below picture to take a look at a YouTube Video:
+Just for fun...
+If you would like to see Ms. Kalman's video homage to Strunk & White, click the below picture to take a look at a YouTube Video: